 The average adult male and female in the United States has a BMI of around 26.5, according to the National Health and Nutrition Survey.
-A BMI of 18.4 to 24.9 is considered healthy, while 25 to 29.9 is described as overweight.
-A BMI of 30 or above falls in the obese category.
-The average American having a BMI of 26.5 is overweight and needs to implement dietary changes and exercise to drop down to a healthy weight range.
+A BMI between 18.4 and 24.9 is considered healthy, while 25 to 29.9 is described as having overweight.
+A BMI of 30 or above falls in the obesity category.

 Risks of Overweight and Obesity

-Excess weight puts a burden on your body and may cause elevated blood cholesterol, high blood pressure and raised blood sugar, which are signs of problematic health conditions.
+Excess weight may cause elevated blood cholesterol, high blood pressure and raised blood sugar, which are signs of health conditions.
 Carrying extra pounds puts more stress on joints and cartilage, too.
-Being overweight or obese puts you at a higher risk for heart disease, certain cancers, stroke, hypertension, type-2 diabetes, sleep apnea, fatty liver disease and osteoarthritis.
+Having overweight or obesity puts you at a higher risk for heart disease, certain cancers, stroke, hypertension, type-2 diabetes, sleep apnea, fatty liver disease and osteoarthritis.